vSparkyy/Neural-Network-Visualiser/README.md

 The loss function used for training the neural network is the Binary Cross-Entropy (BCE) loss.
 It measures the difference between the predicted output and the actual target.

 BCE Loss Derivative: `((1 - y_true) / (1 - y_pred) - y_true / y_pred) / np.size(y_true)`

-## Features

-- Real-time visualisation of neural network training
-- Interactive canvas for drawing and erasing digits
-- Adjustable training epochs
-- Percentage bars showing the output probabilities of each digit

-## Dependencies

-The Neural Network Visualiser requires the following dependencies:

-- Python 3.x
-- Pygame
-- Numpy

 ## License